 Or, as had been increasingly the case even when Corman was making them, a "Poe."
 Only in Britain was it even released as The City Under the Sea, which is to say, an adaptation of Edgar Allan Poe's half-page metaphorical poem, "The City In the Sea."
-In America, they either decided the title needed punching up, or they were beginning to become mildly ashamed of their Poesploitation, or (and this is probably more like it) they were beginning to realize Poe was no longer much of a draw.
+In America, they either decided the title needed punching up, or they were beginning to become mildly ashamed of their Poesploitation, or (and this is probably more like it) they decided an obscurish poem wasn't actually a draw.
 Hence it was released instead as War-Gods of the Deep, and the poster's reference to Poe is so small and unobtrusive that I doubt more than a handful ever noticed it.
 It's easy to forget it has any Poe in it at all, for its debt to the author is discharged almost immediately by Price reciting several lines of the poem over the opening (he recites several more at the end), much as he had with "The Raven" in The Raven, except The Raven at least resembles the poem, rather than solely using the title as a jumping off point (if "City In the Sea" even was a jumping off point).
 Nevertheless, "War-Gods of the Deep" might be even less descriptive than City Under the Sea.
 It is punchier, that's undeniable, but I'd absolutely love that title if the movie lived up to it.

 "The City In the Sea" is, of course, not a poem that could be "adapted" in the first place—it's less narrative than morbid doodle—and so we have a situation basically akin to The Haunted Palace, likewise "based on" a Poe poem, though here instead of secretly adapting an H.P.
 Lovecraft story, it's not really adapting anything whatsoever, an "original" with a rather liberal attitude towards its influences.
 This includes Lovecraft but not really very specifically—his Innsmouth stories are evoked, but mostly just because it's underwater, so what minor Lovecraftian vibe persists is down to the idea of a fallen prehistoric civilization and the large stretches of time devoted to characters wandering around hallways—but there is a whole heap of Jules Verne.
 By which I mean Jules Verne movies, particularly Disney's 20,000 Leagues Under the Sea, but also AIP's own, Price-starring Master of the World.